vmware/vmware-aria-operations-integration-sdk/README.md

 ### Creating a Management Pack
 After the SDK is installed, create a new project, by running `mp-init`.
 This tool asks a series of questions that guides the creation of a new management pack project.

-1. `Enter a path for the project (where code for collection, metadata, and content reside).
+1. `Enter a directory to create the project in.
+This is the directory where adapter code, metadata, and content will reside.
+If the directory doesn't already exist, it will be created.
 Path:`

     The path can be an absolute path, or a path relative to the directory `mp-init` was run from.
 The path should end in an empty or non-existing directory.
 If the directory does not exist, it will be created.
 This directory will contain a new Management